Patriot Bank Money Market Account Review: Options for Your Savings Needs in 2025

 Patriot Bank offers four types of CDs:

-Patriot Bank CDs require $500 to open and offer terms ranging from three years to five months.
-Longer-term CDs generally offer higher rates and you may pay an early withdrawal penalty if you take money from your CD before it matures.
+CDs require $500 to open and offer terms ranging from three months to five years.
+Patriot Bank rates are higher for shorter-term CDs, and you may pay an early withdrawal penalty if you take money from your CD before it matures.

 CDARS are designed for savers who keep larger amounts of money in CDs.
 Patriot Bank offers this option for savers who want to keep more money in CDs without exceeding FDIC coverage limits.
 The current FDIC protection limit is $250,000 per depositor, per account ownership type, per financial institution.